mravirajsingh/Corocare/README.md

    2. Open XAMPP Control panal and start [apache] and [mysql] .

-   3. extract files in C:\xampp\htdocs.
+   3. Extract files in C:\xampp\htdocs.

-   4. open link localhost/phpmyadmin
+   4. Open link localhost/phpmyadmin

-   5. click on new at side navbar
+   5. Click on new at side navbar

-   6.  give a database name as (corocare) hit on create button.
+   6. Give a database name as (corocare) hit on create button.

    7. After creating database name click on import

    8. Browse the file in directory (corocare.sql)

-   9. open any browser and type http://localhost/corocare or according to your port number eg. 8080
+   9. Open any browser and type http://localhost/corocare or according to your port number eg. 8080

    10. Well done ! take a cup of tea :)